aimms/how-to/Articles/35/35-web-ui-progress-window.rst

     ``pro::PROMFLAG_LIVE``

     The message is not stored in the database.
-As such it more efficient and lighter than ordinary messages.
+As such, it is more efficient and lighter than ordinary messages.
 When an AIMMS Session connects to a queue after a live message is invoked, it will not see that live message; which is desired for progress and status updates.

     ``pro::PROMFLAG_PRIORITY``